acbsp/bonafide.guru/en/contents.rst

  Please accept our most humble obeisances.

- All glories to Srila Prabhupada!
+ All glories to |SP|!

 We humbly ask all devotees and sincere souls to forgive us if we have caused trouble or offended anyone unconsciously.
 Please forgive us, the most fallen people with no good qualities, except for intolerable desire to somehow help our spiritual master which burns our heart.
 It encouraged us to address you with this most relevant topic which is unfold in this book.
 We do not wish to use any speculative arguments and we wish this book will never become a reason for arguments with those who have different point of view.
 This book is full of imperfections but we still hope you will treat it with full attention.
-We pray to Srila Prabhupada to successfully conclude this small work.
+We pray to |SP| to successfully conclude this small work.
 And if there will be Gods will for that, these thoughts and prays which we have suffered out will find a kind response in your hearts.

 ..